iperez-dev/iperez-dev/README.md

 - 🚢 I’m a full-stack software developer at Bermello Ajamil & Partners (BA).
 - 🌱 Strong experience in JavaScript with a emphasis on React, Node.js, Express, and MongoDB.
-- 🏋️ Targeting front-end and back-end specific roles.
+- 🏋️ AI developer with specific interest in Computer Vision.

 ### 🧰 Languages and Tools